momtr/Grammars/README.md

 An algorithm to create sentences following the rues of an invented grammar.

 ## Mathematically
 The depicted grammar is kind of a context-free grammar (only kind of).
-However, it follows the priciples of context free grammars:
+However, it follows the basic priciples of context free grammars:
 <br><br>
 > G = (V, ∑, R, S), where: